Got a question? Read through our FAQ to find out more about us, or jump to a specific section.

 We differ from most agencies in two ways.
 Firstly, we always look at your website and online processes as part of your wider business.
 Our focus is always on what we can do online that will help you and your organisation achieve your real-world goals.
 If we think the brief you’ve given us won’t get the results you want, we’ll tell you AND suggest how it can be adapted to work better for you.
 We want to use our experience and knowledge to get your business to the next level, not just build something that fits the brief but doesn’t help you in the long run.

 Secondly, we pride ourselves in speaking plain English, and don’t use lots of techspeak just because we can.
-While we are comfortable working in a big tech team on complex projects, we know the type of discussions we’d have there aren’t appropriate for an SME owner who just wants to know how to use a mailing list to keep in touch with their customers.
+While we are comfortable working in a big tech team on complex projects, we know the type of discussions we’d have there aren’t useful for an SME owner who just wants to know how to use a mailing list to keep in touch with their customers.
 We’re always happy to answer your questions and explain how things work clearly.
 Many clients tell us that we’ve helped them feel more confident and empowered running their business online after working with us.